apache/spark/docs/sql-ref-functions-udf-scalar.md

 ### Description

 User-Defined Functions (UDFs) are user-programmable routines that act on one row.
 This documentation lists the classes that are required for creating and registering UDFs.
-It also contains examples that demonstrate how to define, register UDFs and invoke them in Spark SQL.
+It also contains examples that demonstrate how to define and register UDFs and invoke them in Spark SQL.

-### org.apache.spark.sql.expressions.UserDefinedFunction
+### UserDefinedFunction

 A user-defined function.
 To create one, use the `udf` functions in `functions`.